 - A. Details of the fair value of the Group's financial assets and financial liabilities not measured at fair value are provided in Note 12(3)A. - B. The different levels of inputs to valuation techniques used to measure fair value of financial and non-financial instruments have been defined as follows: - Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date.
-A market is regarded as active where a market in which transactions for the asset or liability take place with sufficient frequency and volume to provide pricing information on an ongoing basis. - Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly. - Level 3: Unobservable inputs for the asset or liability. - C. There were no financial instruments measured at fair value recognized at December 31, 2016 and 2015. - D. For the years ended December 31, 2016 and 2015, there was no transfer between Level 1 and Level 2.
+A market is regarded as active where a market in which transactions for the asset or liability take place with sufficient frequency and volume to provide pricing information on an ongoing basis. - Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly. - Level 3: Unobservable inputs for the asset or liability. - C. There were no financial instruments measured at fair value recognized at March 31, 2017, December 31, 2016 and March 31, 2016. - D. For the three months ended March 31, 2017 and 2016, there was no transfer between Level 1 and Level 2.